 The indicators included in this section are based on fishery-dependent data and may or may not have been affected by unreported catches identified in the Japanese Market Review (Lou et al. 2006) or the Australian Farm Review (Fushimi et al. 2006).
-These indicators have been updated with information provided through the CCSBT data exchange in 2019, but it is recommended that their interpretation be treated with caution.
+These indicators have been updated with information provided through the CCSBT data exchange.
 Recent trends in some of these indicators are unlikely to be affected by unreported catches because of the improvements in catch documentation that have been implemented since 2006.